SlamMate/ICRA-40-Dataset/README.md

 For the details please refer to https://staff.fnwi.uva.nl/a.visser/publications/zhang2024frodobots.pdf.
 ## Ways of handling the dataset
 ### Image Data Generation
 The frequency of images on the server side is too low and we do not have access to the server.
-We use the optical flow difference method to difference between frames to get a higher FPS result.
+We use the optical flow method to interpolate between frames to get a higher FPS result.
 We use https://github.com/nihui/rife-ncnn-vulkan.
-The FPS would be double
+The FPS would be double.

 Code
 ```bash
 ./rife-ncnn-vulkan -i /media/zhangqi/DA18EBFA09C1B27D/Datasets/Dataset1/rgb/front_blur -o ./ori/